Topics on this page

 Yes.
-Generally, retirement plans that are “defined contribution plans” (such as 401(s), 403(b), 457 plans, TSPs, TIAA/CREFs, IRAs, and the like) present fewer drafting challenges and may be less expensive to draft.
+Generally, retirement plans that are “defined contribution plans” (such as 401(k), 403(b), 457 plans, TSPs, TIAA/CREFs, IRAs, and the like) present fewer drafting challenges and may be less expensive to draft.
 However, pension plans (such as government, public, military, or private company pensions) vary significantly.
-It is best to seek legal advice prior to negotiating an agreement or having the court decide a pension plan division, so that you know all of the options.
-Consider drafting the QDRO simultaneous to negotiating an agreement or presenting your case to the court, so that you understand and seek all the potential benefits available under the pension plan.
+It is best to seek legal advice before negotiating an agreement or having the Court decide on a pension plan division, so you know all the options.
+Consider drafting the QDRO while negotiating an agreement or presenting your case to the Court, so that you understand and seek all the potential benefits of the pension plan.

 The employee’s copy of the plan summary or the plan administrator (organization, committee person - responsible for overseeing the plan) will indicate whether the plan is a defined contribution or a defined benefit plan.
 The contact information will be in the front of the plan document.

-What are Some of the Options for Dividing a Pension Under a QDRO?
+What are some options for dividing a pension under a QDRO?

-Often the approach to dividing a pension will differ depending on whether the QDRO is designed to provide support or to be part of a property settlement agreement.
-FYI – If you are seeking to have your spouse’s pension divided – your spouse is called the “participant” and you are the “alternate payee”.
+The approach to dividing a pension will often differ depending on whether the QDRO is designed to provide support or be part of a property settlement agreement.
+If you are seeking to have your spouse’s pension divided, your spouse is called the “participant” and you are the “alternate payee”.

-Marital Property Settlement Agreement – These QDRO’s often (but not always) divide the participant’s retirement total benefit into two parts.
-The alternate payee (you) can then receive the payment at a different time and in a different way than the plan participant.
-The alternate payee (you) would have the same options that the plan participant (your spouse) would have.
+Marital Property Settlement Agreement – These QDROs often (but not always) divide the participant’s retirement total benefit into two parts.
+The alternate payee can then receive the payment at a different time and in a different way than the plan participant.
+The alternate payee would have the same options as the plan participant.
 For example, you might be able to take benefits at the “early retirement age” while your ex-spouse waited until full retirement.
 Both of you would still have to follow the plan rules.

-Some plans will pay a lump sum rather than an annuity to an alternate payee.
+Some plans will pay an alternate payee a lump sum rather than an annuity.

-Under this approach the alternate payee (you) will not receive any payment unless the participant (your spouse) receives a benefit or is in pay status.
+Under this approach the alternate payee will not receive any payment unless the participant receives a benefit or is in pay status.

-If asking for the information is unsuccessful, you may need to file suit in order to use subpoenas or depositions to obtain the documents you need.
+If asking for the information is unsuccessful, you may need to file suit in Court to use subpoenas or depositions to obtain the documents you need.

 When Can I Receive Benefits Under a QDRO?

-If a defined contribution plan and the transfer is by a rollover, the transfer will occur as soon as the plan accepts the QDRO and can make the transfer happen.
+- If it is a defined contribution plan and the transfer is by a rollover, the transfer will occur as soon as the plan accepts the QDRO and can make the transfer happen.

-If a pension plan, and your benefit is a share of the participant’s benefit that s/he is already receiving, you will be eligible for benefits on the date listed in the QDRO (assuming it is not before the date that the plan gets a copy of the QDRO).
+- If it is a pension plan, and your benefit is a share of the participant’s benefit that s/he is already receiving, you will be eligible for benefits on the date listed in the QDRO (assuming it is not before the date that the plan gets a copy of the QDRO).

-If a pension plan and the participant is not already receiving benefits, then most likely on the participant’s retirement or at your “earliest retirement age”, depending upon how the pension is divided
+- If it is a pension plan and the participant is not already receiving benefits, then most likely, on the participant’s retirement or at your “earliest retirement age”, depending upon how the pension is divided.